nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-Dog-and-Cat (DaC) is a chat-bot that keeps track of a list of tasks.
+Dog-and-Cat (DaC) consists of 2 columns:

-GUI contains 2 columns:
 * Left column is the chat screen
   * Input your instructions here
-* Right column is the list of tasks
+* Right column is your list of tasks
   * Displays all the tasks in the task list unless otherwise stated in the feature description